simpleAdam/MethMethMethod-SuperMario/README.md

 # MethMethMethod-SuperMario

-Its obviously a (partial) copy of the code from the youtube channel MathMethMethod, which I followed for learning purposes.
+Its obviously a (partial) copy of the code from the Youtube channel MethMethMethod, which I followed for learning purposes.

 This particular version has the collision code and some character movement